glorborg/trademonkey-docs/docs-site/docs/03-advanced-insights/ai-deep-dive-explorer.md

 Past Deep Dive sessions can be revisited, but if you want to keep them permanently, copy notes or save transcripts outside TradeMonkey.

 Deep Dive does not replace manual review.
-Use it alongside Drift Detection, Rules vs Reality, Behavioral Recap, and Trade Recap to validate what you see.
+Use it alongside Drift Detection, Rules vs Reality, and Behavioral Recap to validate what you see.

 ## Support